sous-chefs/docker/README.md

 A `docker_image`'s full identifier is a string in the form "\<repo\>:\<tag\>".
-There is some nuance around naming using the public

-registry vs a private one.
+There is some nuance around naming using the public registry vs a private one.

 - `repo` - aka `image_name` - The first half of a Docker image's
   identity.
 This is a string in the form:
   `registry:port/owner/image_name`.
 If the `registry:port` portion is
   left off, Docker will implicitly use the Docker public registry.
 "Official Images" omit the owner part.
-This means a repo id can look as short as `busybox`, `alpine`, or `centos`, to refer to official images on the public registry, and as long as `my.computers.biz:5043/what/ever` to refer to custom images on an private registry.
-Often you'll see something like `someara/chef` to refer to private images on the public registry. - Defaults to resource name.
+This means a repo id can be as short as `busybox`, `alpine`, or `centos`.
+These names refer to official images on the public registry.
+Names can be as long as `my.computers.biz:5043/what/ever` to refer to custom images on an private registry.
+Often you'll see something like `chef/chef` to refer to private images on the public registry. - Defaults to resource name.
 - `tag` - The second half of a Docker image's identity. - Defaults to